 The recent case of Re G* demonstrates how a contact dispute can escalate once that initial court order has been made.
 Mum and Dad asked the court to make an for contact in Dad’s favour in August 2009.
 These terms were agreed in a consent order, not imposed on them by a judge.
 The father then chose to bring the matter back to court in October 2009 to seek to vary the consent order as he had lost his job and could not pay for nursery fees.
 The final determination of that application took place in 2012.
 The first judge stated that the application came after “a compendious order that gave the father everything he wanted bar calling it a shared residence order.
 In the three years since his application the father has gone out of his way to make spurious allegations which the court and others have had to investigate and he has abused the court process by using it as a vehicle to make the mother feel insecure and vulnerable.”
 The consequence of the father’s conduct during those three years was that the court ordered no direct contact with the children, a bar on further applications for 5 years, and a costs order.

-*G (Children) EWCA Civ 1017Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*G (Children) EWCA Civ 1017Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.